The First Five Years of Rewilding: What to Expect as your Urban Ecosystem Takes Root

 - 6 min read

-The transformation during the first five years of an urban rewilding project is profound—but to the casual observer, it may not look like much.
-It might create a bit of a stir in a neighborhood accustomed to lawn-and-hedge landscaping.
+The transformation during the first five years of an urban rewilding project is profound—but to the casual observer, it may looks nuts, creating a bit of a stir in the neighborhood.

 Year 0: Installation – A Rough Beginning